nenadmarinkovic/reactify/README.md

 ## Getting Started

-Check if Node version is set to 14.
+Check if Node version is set to 14 or 16.

 Check if .env file is present with all access tokens.